 He holds a master’s degree in international relations from the Graduate Institute of International and Development Studies (IHEID) in Geneva.
 Mr. Bellmann has published over 60 articles and papers and edited 9 books on the trade and sustainable development interface.
 He is fluent in English, French and Spanish.

-Mahesh Sugathan is a Senior Policy Advisor at the Forum on Trade, Environment and the SDGs, and an independent trade and sustainability expert.
-His work focusses on research and analysis of trade and investment policies, negotiations and agreements (WTO, regional and bilateral trade negotiations and agreements) relevant to sustainable development issues such as environmental technologies and services, plastic pollution and plastic substitutes, climate change, agriculture, biodiversity, clean energy, environmental pollution, circular economy, product standards and labelling.
+Mahesh Sugathan is a Senior Policy Advisor at the Forum on Trade, Environment and the SDGs (TESS), and an independent trade and sustainability expert.
+His research and analysis on trade and investment policies, negotiations and agreements relevant to sustainable development spans issues such as environmental technologies and services, plastic pollution and plastic substitutes, climate change, agriculture, biodiversity, and clean energy, to circular economy, product standards and labelling.

 Deepashree is a Programme and Research Associate at the Forum on Trade, Environment and the SDGs (TESS).
 As a young professional in the development sector, she has worked with international organisations like Food and Agricultural Organisation of the United Nations (FAO) of the MENA region and the United Nations Office for Project Services (UNOPS) New York office, and Government of Madhya Pradesh and Pratham Education Foundation in India.

 Some of her past projects include: water governance analysis in Jordan and Lebanon; analysis of drinking water supplied by urban local bodies in Madhya Pradesh; evaluation of flagship programmes of Government of Madhya Pradesh, government teacher training and recruitment, and the importance of nutrition in early childhood in India.
 This work has included program planning and implementation, monitoring and evaluation, issue-based research, and capacity building.